iOS SDK v2 Beta

 success

-The Setup tab in the RudderStack dashboard (seen above) has an SDK installation snippet containing both the write key and the data plane URL.
+In the dashboard, the Setup tab for the source has an SDK installation snippet containing both the write key and the data plane URL.
 You can use it to integrate the iOS SDK into your project.

 Installing the RudderStack iOS SDK